-4. Drop your milk off at Dar a Luz (please make arrangements with our receptionist, Tracy, to drop off during our normal business hours), or you can make individual arrangements to get your milk to the Mother's Milk Bank.
+4. Drop your milk off at Dar a Luz (please make arrangements with our receptionist, Tracy, to drop off between 10 am and 1 pm on Wednesdays), or you can make individual arrangements to get your milk to the Mother's Milk Bank.

 THANK YOU for making our Milk Donor program such a success!

 New babies can take about an ounce per feeding.
 We receive thousands of ounces of milk per month.
 Imagine all those happy, full tummies!

 Look what the local news is saying about the Milk Depot at Dar a Luz!

 KOAT news on April 11, 2013 (this story features our support group counselor Kimberlee)